Sergey Nivens - Fotolia

 "If management is hyper-mercenary and is characterized by executives that make momentary passes through the organization in order to collect a check, employees will approach things the same way," Sumser said.
 "They will do things that treat the company more shabbily than if they think of it as a sacred relationship of some kind."

 In other words, if employees who have access to HR systems don't feel good about their jobs, they're more likely to be slipshod in adhering to security protocol or perhaps even be more likely to act with ill intent.
-Sumser believes that investing in making sure that employees are satisfied with their jobs and feel tied to the organization is the most important strategy for maintaining the security of HR data.
+Sumser believes that investing in making sure that employees are satisfied with their jobs and feel tied to the organization is the most important strategy for maintaining the security of HR data and preventing a possible breach.

 Most trends support these findings, suggesting that employee engagement is more elusive than ever.
 Sumser said factors such as shorter employee attention spans, organizational bloat and ever-shortening tenures are conspiring to erode the ties between employees and employer.
 Even more disturbing is the fact that, as companies grow and their processes become increasingly repetitive, the skill levels they need are lowered, thereby squelching employee plans for career advancement.